Catrin Finch: Career

 Until 2017 Finch and her then husband Hywel Wigley jointly ran Acapela Studio, a recording facility and venue in a converted chapel in Pentyrch, near Cardiff.

 In 2018 Finch released her second album with Senegalese kora player Seckou Keita, entitled SOAR.
 Reviewing it for the London Evening Standard, Simon Broughton described the work: "A sublime duo of two artists who are masters of their instruments... musicality and architecture at work."
 Robin Denselow in The Guardian said: "an intriguing collaboration that really works... the interaction is remarkable…an elegant, gently exquisite set".

 Finch performed with classically trained Irish folk violinist Aoife Ní Bhriain at the March 2021 Other Voices online festival, playing a duet of Johann Sebastian Bach's Partita No 3.
 This led to a collaboration between them that produced the 2023 album Double You, a mixture of adaptations of classical pieces and folk tunes from Ireland, Brittany and Wales, along with their own compositions.

 Personal life

 In 2003, Finch married the music and television producer Hywel Wigley, son of the former Plaid Cymru leader Lord Dafydd Wigley and the harpist Elinor Bennett.
 They have two children together.
-The couple formally separated in 2017.
-On 14 December 2019, Finch married her partner Natalie in Tenby.
+The couple divorced in 2017.
+On 14 December 2019, Finch married her partner Natalie in Tenby..
+They formally separated in 2024.

-In February 2018 Finch announced on that she had been diagnosed with grade 3 breast cancer.
+In February 2018 Finch announced that she had been diagnosed with grade 3 breast cancer.
 She underwent chemotherapy and a double mastectomy at Velindre Cancer Centre, Cardiff, and continued to perform throughout her treatment, completing a 17-date tour with Seckou Keita in April and May 2018.